thaibui2308/codepath_game/README.md

 The following **additional** features are implemented:

 - An indicator allows user to know how many chances he/she has left.
-- Instead of adding different sounds to each buttons when they are clicked, I only added sound to button that incorrectly clicked during
-  in comparison to a clue sequence.
+- Instead of adding different sounds to each buttons when they are clicked, I only added sound to button that incorrectly clicked in comparison to a clue sequence.

 ## Video Walkthrough